Connection lost — reconnecting…

 • Roll two dice secretly — only you see the result.

-• Claim a roll equal to or higher than the previous player's claim.
+• Claim a roll strictly higher than the previous player's claim.
 You don't have to tell the truth.

-• If there is no previous claim yet, you may claim anything.
+• If there is no previous claim yet (start of round), you may claim anything.

 Challenging